viktoriaschuster/sc_mechinterp/README.md

 ## Overview

-This repository contains various tools for mechanistic interpretability analysis of single-cell RNA-seq data and foundation models.
+This repository is for mechanistic interpretability analysis of single-cell RNA-seq data and foundation models.
 Each tool focuses on different aspects of understanding and interpreting the learned representations in single-cell models.

 ## 🔬 Available Tools